There can be a real desire, especially for the novice writer, to have someone validate our work as soon as possible. Is it really any good?

 - Have I done it in the most effective way?

 Something powerful happens when we have answered these two questions.
 We become ready for criticism.
-We have come to understand what we have written, and are no longer in that vulnerable daydream state.
 We have developed objectivity and are now seeking solutions to make the work better.

 I don’t think my friend Arthur ever decided to quit writing.
 I don’t think it works like that.
 Perhaps he began to doubt his story.
 Perhaps this doubt led to distraction.
 (I happen to know it did – last year we spoke briefly and he told me that he had recently split from his fifth wife).
 And finally, not writing became the norm.